 NEST organizes PLAYGROUND screenings in key cities to educate teenagers, parents, teachers, law enforcement and the larger community about the commercial sexual exploitation of children (CSEC) and factors that contribute to its prevalence.

-Our Ambassador Program provides guidance and goals for on-the-ground ambassadors to organize and host educational events and screenings of the film in their communities throughout the year.
+provides guidance and goals for on-the-ground ambassadors to organize and host educational events and screenings of the film in their communities throughout the year.